New York City Police Department corruption and misconduct: Handschu court case

 A 1970s trial of 21 members of the Black Panther Party revealed that NYPD infiltrated and kept dossiers on not only the Black Panthers and other radical groups, but also on anti-war groups, gay rights activists, educational reform advocates, religious groups, and civic organizations.
 A large coalition of activist groups accused police of compiling information to punish and repress lawful dissent.
 Barbara Handschu was a lead plaintiff in the 1971 class action suit Handschu v.
 Special Services Division, 605 F.Supp.
 1384, affirmed 787 F.2d 828.
 In the 1985 ruling, the court sided with Handschu, finding that police surveillance of political activity violated constitutional protections of free speech.
 The ruling brought about the agreement.

-In spite of restrictions set by the Handschu agreement against police surveillance of peaceful citizen activities, like political organizing, law enforcement officials in New York have been able to weaken or violate the restrictions in order to carry out surveillance of the 2004 Republican National Convention protesters, the Muslim community, Occupy Wall Street activists, and Black Lives Matter activists in New York.
+Despite restrictions set by the Handschu agreement against police surveillance of peaceful citizen activities, like political organizing, law enforcement officials in New York have been able to weaken or violate the restrictions to carry out surveillance of the 2004 Republican National Convention protesters, the Muslim community, Occupy Wall Street activists, and Black Lives Matter activists in New York.

 1988 Tompkins Square Park Riot

 In August 1988, a riot erupted in Alphabet City's Tompkins Square Park in the East Village of Manhattan when police attempted to enforce a newly passed curfew for the park.
-Bystanders, artists, residents, homeless people and political activists clashed with police on the night of August 6 and the early morning of the following day.
+Bystanders, artists, residents, homeless people, and political activists clashed with police on the night of August 6 and the early morning of the following day.
 In a report released by Commissioner Benjamin Ward, the police department's actions were "not well planned, staffed, supervised or executed... which culminated in a riot."